 (425) 559-9332: They speak about calling from the federal government and about student loans, but also try to harvest information.
 They actually spewed profanities at me when I said they have the wrong number.

 It's highly likely that they are only trying to get personal information out of you, or solicit money from you to pay some small fees before the rest of the money they are promising is all yours.
 Again, it’s important to remember not to give your personal information out when taking an unsolicited call.
 If you haven’t applied for a loan or a grant, it’s highly unlikely that a trusted lending business or government institution is going to call you to offer one.

 When you answer a call like this be sure to get the caller’s information and then tell them that you’ll call back later.
 This will give you the opportunity to do some snooping and see whether or not it was a legit call.
-It will also give you the opportunity to report the caller to the FTC and block the number from calling you again.
+It will also give you the opportunity to report the caller to the FTC and block calls from annoying numbers.

 3. Arrest Warrant Threats

 Phone scammers will often call and threaten people with arrest if they do not send money.
 The reasons can vary from missing jury duty to having delinquent parking tickets.
 The scam will almost always follow this pattern.